Kalan-Lab/codoff/README.md

 A more detailed example on how homologous instances of the same five-gene operon differ in codon usage between an instance on the plasmid and chromosome can be found on the wiki: [Examples of inferring codon usage for the *crt* operon in a chromosomal and plasmid context](https://github.com/Kalan-Lab/codoff/wiki/Investigating-BGCs-from-Corynebacterium-simulans)

-## Algorithm for computing empirical P-value
+## Algorithm for computing Discordance Percentile

-codoff uses a Monte Carlo simulation approach to calculate an empirical P-value to assess codon usage differences between the focal region(s) of interest and the background genome.
+codoff uses a Monte Carlo simulation approach to calculate a discordance percentile to assess codon usage differences between the focal region(s) of interest and the background genome.
 The algorithm works as follows:

 ### 1. Data Preparation
 - Extract all CDS features from the genome (genes with lengths divisible by 3)
+- Skip CDS features with fuzzy/partial boundaries (indicated by `<` or `>` in GenBank notation, e.g., `<1..500` or `1000..>1500`)
 - Calculate codon frequency distributions for:
   - **Focal region**: Codons from genes in the BGC/focal region
   - **Background genome**: All remaining genes in the genome